How Will Your Brand Reach Holiday Shoppers? 3 Ways to Stand Out During The Busiest Time of the Year

-No matter the industry, Katherine Yape, Product Manager for TEGNA Marketing Solutions says “Geofencing allows advertisers to stay in front of potential customers while they are in the buying process, and is a great advantage for any marketer to have in their tool kit.”
+No matter the industry, Katherine Yape, Product Manager for TEGNA, says, “Geofencing allows advertisers to stay in front of potential customers while they are in the buying process and is a great advantage for any marketer to have in their tool kit.”

 As an example, let’s say you’re a dancewear retailer in New York located near a theatre putting on a production of “The Nutcracker.”
 You could draw a geofence around the venue and target attendees with mobile ads for ballet slippers or dance costumes for up to 30 days.
 Then, thanks to Location Targeting technology, when they visit your store and buy a tutu, you’ll be able to attribute conversions to your Location Targeting campaign.

 3. Go Digital for Black Friday, Small Business Saturday, Cyber Monday